siteorigin/plugin-build/README.md

 Release task usage:

-`gulp build:release -v version`
+`gulp build:release -v {version}`

-Where `version` should be replaced with the required version number.
+Where `{version}` should be replaced with the required version number.
-For example, say the next version of the theme is 1.2.3:
+For example, say the next version of the plugin is 1.2.3:

-`gulp build:release -v 1.2.3`
+`gulp build:release -v {1.2.3}`

 The dev build task only has one subtask:

-1) Watch SASS files for changes and compile to CSS.
+1) Watch LESS and/or SASS files for changes and compile to CSS.

-This is simply to avoid having to manually recompile SASS files while working on them.
+This is simply to avoid having to manually recompile LESS/SASS files while working on them.